hrk4649/godot_ios_plugin_iap/README.md

 - Receive actions outside of the app and send them as purchase responses

 ## Install

+The following steps download the plugin from the Godot editor.

 - Open AssetLib and search ```Godot iOS plugin for In-App purchase```
 - Select the plugin and click ```Download```